 Six Feet Under – Just across from the Oakland Cemetery is Six Feet Under where you can make your own Bloody Mary at their Bloody Mary Bar and enjoy a mix of American and seafood dishes.

 Swan House – Built in 1928 and located in the Atlanta History Center, the Swan House was home to Edward and Emily Inman.
 Its well-preserved property and stunning exterior make it a super romantic setting for any day date.
 It was also the setting for President Snow’s Capitol Party in The Hunger Games: Catching Fire.

 Atlanta Botanical Gardens – The gardens are always hosting a special show.
 It’s home to the Kendeda Canopy Walk, a 600-foot-long (180 m) skywalk that leads visitors to through one of the city’s last remaining urban forests from around 40 feet in the air in the treetops of the Storza Woods.
 The skywalk extends from a bluff in the Garden into the branches of oaks, hickories and poplars.
 The woodland gardens below are home to various lighting events as well.

 Porsche Experience Center – Supercharge your driving skills at the Porsche Experience Center where you can drive full speed ahead.
 A cool surprise for the heavy footed in the relationship.

-Lot’s to do in One Place
+A Lot to do in One Place

-Ponce City Market – I love Ponce City Market with its open air setting and indoor food court of boutique restaurants for every palette.
+Ponce City Market – I love Ponce City Market with its open-air setting and indoor food court of boutique restaurants for every palette.
 It really is a place where everyone can find something they like.
 Shopping, dining, casual drinks and a rooftop carnival.

 Mercury – If you’re looking for a unique place to grab a casual, you have to check out the Mercury at Ponce City Market.
 Such a cool retro vibe happening there, you will definitely be impressing your date with this one.
 Especially if they have an artistic edge.